vegettablee/RAGiMessageFinder/README.md

-# Conversation Disentanglement with Neural Networks
+# Conversation Disentanglement RL Model

 A machine learning approach to separating interleaved conversation threads in multi-party chat data using a neural architecture with self-attention and teacher forcing.